 - 1. A student must show their school I.D. to borrow a book. - 2.
-Books from the general collection may be signed out for a two-week period.
-Encyclopedia, dictionaries, reference books and special reserve books may be signed out for overnight use.
-They must be returned to the library before the first period of the following day. - 3.
-The date the book is due is the latest date stamped in the book pocket. - 4.
-A book may be renewed for an additional period if the book is brought to the library so that a new date can be stamped on it. - 5.
-To return a book, place it in the return slot in the circulation desk and NOWHERE ELSE. - 6.
+The date the book is due is the latest date stamped in the book pocket.

+- 3. A book may be renewed for an additional period if the book is brought to the library so that a new date can be stamped on it. - 4.
+To return a book, place it in the return slot in the circulation desk and NOWHERE ELSE. - 5.
 A student who borrows library materials is responsible for returning them to the library.
-If anything is lost or damaged while signed out in the student's name, that student is responsible and must pay the cost of replacement. - 7.
+If anything is lost or damaged while signed out in the student's name, that student is responsible and must pay the cost of replacement. - 6.
 Students will receive notice for overdue materials through their homeroom teacher.